Coping Skills For Teens: How To Handle Difficult Emotions

 Starting The Process Of Using Healthy Coping Skills

-So how do you begin the process of replacing your unhealthy habits with positive, productive ones as a teenager?
-The very first step is just to become more aware of any coping mechanisms you currently use that aren’t really helping you.
+How do you begin replacing unhealthy habits with positive, productive ones as a teenager?
+It might help to first become more aware of any coping mechanisms you currently use that aren’t really helping you.
 Maybe as soon as you feel that familiar twinge of anxiety, you grab your phone and start scrolling through social media.
-Or perhaps you turn to the snack cupboard anytime you feel overwhelmed.
-You don’t need to shame yourself for turning to these kinds of coping mechanisms--and you shouldn’t.
+Perhaps you turn to the snack cupboard anytime you feel overwhelmed.
+It’s important to be gentle and not judge yourself for turning to these kinds of coping mechanisms.
 The fact that you’ve developed these ways of coping means you’ve made an effort to handle your difficult feelings in one way or another.

-Now, it’s time to take your unhealthy habits and change them into coping mechanisms that will benefit you and improve your mental as well as physical health.
-When you notice yourself grabbing your smartphone, you could set it down and take a few deep breaths instead, or you could even go outside and take a short walk.
-Rather than reaching for those sugary snacks, you could opt for fresh fruit or nuts, which have great health benefits and will give you some energy to face the situation at hand.
+Once you’ve identified some unhealthy habits, you can change them into effective coping mechanisms that can improve both your mental and physical health.
+For example, when you notice yourself grabbing your smartphone, you could set it down and take a few deep breaths instead, or you could even go outside and take a short walk.
+Rather than reaching for those sugary snacks, you could opt for fresh fruit or nuts, which offer several health benefits and can give you some energy to face the situation at hand.

-If you want to develop healthy coping mechanisms that last long-term, the key is to commit to them and make them a consistent habit.
-While this might be difficult at first, over time, it should become second nature.
-Until then, you’ll need to pay close attention to your urges to use unhealthy coping mechanisms and actively choose to use healthy coping skills instead.
+If you want to develop healthy coping mechanisms that last in the long term, it may be easier if you write them down, commit to them, and make them a consistent habit.
+While this might be challenging at first, over time, it can become part of your regular routine.

 Healthy Coping Strategies For Teens